Great Hinckley Fire: Escape by rail

 As the fire burned the surrounding woods and encircled the train, Root threw open the throttle once more, and the Limited made a mad dash, in reverse, to safety.
-Blair and Sullivan traversed the entire length of the train, which was beginning to catch fire, to calm the hysterical passengers and offer wet towels.
-After a 10 minute, five-mile dash, Root's train reached Skunk Lake at 4:25pm, 10 minutes ahead of the fire storm.
+Blair and Sullivan traversed the entire length of the train, which was beginning to catch fire, to calm the hysterical passengers, offer wet towels, and extinguish fires on seats and even the passengers' clothing.
+Some of the passengers inexplicably jumped through the windows of the coaches back outside, into the flames.
+After a 10-minute, five-mile dash, Root's train reached Skunk Lake at 4:25pm, 10 minutes ahead of the fire storm.
 Sullivan, Blair, and McGowan assisted the passengers into Skunk Lake.
 Blair ran down the entire length of the train mere seconds before the main fire arrived to ensure no one was left aboard.
 Once it was certain no one was left, Root uncoupled engine No. 69 from its tender and moved it forward slightly when the coal pile caught fire.
-Root initially intended to ride out the storm in the locomotive, but McGowan retrieved him.
+Root initially intended to ride out the storm in the locomotive, refusing any attempts to get him to leave, but after McGowan found him unconscious from blood loss again, he was brought to the lake and to a doctor.
 For an hour, the refugees of Root's train huddled in the swamp as the fire storm roared over them, until it subsided.
-150-300 were saved due to the efforts of Root and his train crew.
+Some mistakenly believed the train only stopped because it could go no further, and continued running north.
+Between 200-300 people were saved due to the efforts of Root and his train crew.

-At 5:15pm, Sandstone was utterly destroyed by the fire storm.
-Over the next 35 minutes, the horrific scenes of Hinckley repeated themselves; townspeople made a mad dash for the Kettle River.
-Unlike Hinckley, there were no relief trains to save them, and 45 townspeople lost their lives.
+At 5:15pm, Sandstone was utterly destroyed by the fire storm, effectively "rubbed" off of the sandstone bluff upon which it sat in mere minutes.
+Over the next 35 minutes, the horrific scenes of Hinckley repeated themselves; people fell burning in the street, townspeople made a mad dash for the Kettle River, or for wells.
+The heat was so great that the town's titular sandstone cliffs began to flake and spall.
+The people's only chance of survival had been the Eastern Minnesota train, which had long since gone.
+Now there were no relief trains to save them, and 45-80 townspeople lost their lives, many simply cremated the second they stepped outside.